Submitty/submitty.github.io/_docs/instructor/room_templates.md

 ```

-These files will soon _(fingers crossed)_ be prepared and installed
-by the Rainbow Grades configuration.

 ### Selecting the Active Gradeable for Seating Assignments

-Once all the templates, configs, and by-user seating assignments are
+Once all the room templates, seating configurations, and per-user
-in place, the instructor specifies the gradeable from the Course Settings page:
+seating assignments are in place, the instructor selects the
+appropriate gradeable from the Course Settings page:

 ![](/images/room_templates_course_settings.png)